alpaka-group/llama/docs/pages/introduction.rst

 These example use cases are not the only targets of LLAMA, but drove the development and the feature set.

 One of the major projects in EP-SFT is the `ROOT data analysis framework <https://root.cern/>`_ for data analysis in high-energy physics.
-A critical component is the fast transfer of petabytes of filesystem data taken from CERN’s detectors into an efficient in-memory representation for subsequent analysis algorithms.
+A critical component is the fast transfer of petabytes of filesystem data taken from CERN's detectors into an efficient in-memory representation for subsequent analysis algorithms.
 This data are particle interaction events, each containing a series of variable size attributes.
 A typical analysis involves column selection, cuts, filters, computation of new attributes and histograms.
 The data in ROOT files is stored in columnar blocks and significant effort is made to make the data flow and aggregation as optimal as possible.